Trends in 2013 Global Mergers & Acquisitions (M&A) Activity

 Final figures from Thomson Reuters on M&A activity for 2013 are showing a 6% decline from 2012.
 The total level of activity was the lowest seen since 2009.
 This is despite continuing low interest rates and encouraging signs of improvement in many parts of the global economy.

-Some Global Mergers and Acquisitions (M&A) Activity Trends From The Figures
+Some Global Mergers & Acquisitions (M&A) Activity Trends & Figures

 The level of cross-border M&A activity declined 18% in 2013 to $738 billion.
 Somewhat surprisingly the Eurozone had the highest M&A inflows in 2013 of more than $50 billion.
 The Eurozone’s share of global M&A rose to 15.5% in 2013 from 14.2% in 2012.
 Is this perhaps a sign that acquirers are sensing value again as the first glimmers of recovery are starting to appear in the zone?